 As part of the health care team (and in collaboration with patients/clients and their families), RTs are often involved in some aspect of end-of-life care (e.g., answering family member's questions about what to expect when life support is withdrawn).
 When a patient/client is going through the process of withdrawing care, clear and accurate documentation is essential.
 Unfortunately, research has demonstrated that this often is not the case.
-For example, a 2004 study published in the American Journal of Critical Care found that 90 per cent of charts reviewed did not contain any documentation as to whether the patient/client was intubated or extubated at the time of withdrawal.
+For example, a 2011 study published in the BMC Palliative Care Journal found a lack of a systematic approach to the recording of discussions with patients or caregivers about these kinds of issues.